 We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?

 I used to have an awesome job.
 I loved it so much that I became too comfortable.
 So I made myself quit.
-That empty space made me figure out how to be a full-time musician.
+That made me figure out how to be a full-time musician.

 In 2010, I felt addicted to America.
 It was my comfort zone.
 I loved it too much.
 I couldn’t imagine living anywhere else.
 So I made myself quit.
 I haven’t lived there since 2010, and probably never will again.